 Students who earn concurrent credit through Arkansas Tech while in high school are eligible for a $500 scholarship when they enroll at ATU.
 Regardless of whether they took a class at their high school, online, or on the Russellville, Ozark or Career Center campus, as long as they successfully complete one course before graduating high school, they should be eligible for the scholarship as an entering freshman.
 Students entering as a freshman on the Russellville campus will receive a $500 scholarship per semester for up to 8 semesters, or through their bachelor’s degree (whichever comes first).
 Students entering as a freshman on the Ozark campus will receive a one-time $500 scholarship in their fall freshman semester.

 Virtual Arkansas full-service courses provide access to an Arkansas certified instructor and curriculum within a modified blended learning environment.
 Web-based applications are used to deliver courses and provide students with concurrent educational opportunities.
 Although students spend most of their time engaged with the interactive online curriculum, they also are able to engage with their instructor using a web-based application that transmits audio, video, content, and chats.
 Although the courses are online, we provide access to the instructor on a regular basis.

 All instructors in this program maintain current Arkansas teacher certification and meet the state qualifications for teaching concurrent classes.
 Each instructor’s credentials have been approved by ATU to teach the concurrent courses offered.

-This table provides contact information for Concurrent Credit campus.
+This table provides contact information for the Concurrent Credit campus.

 |Concurrent Credit Director||Director of Curriculum & Instruction||Registrar|